City Island (Pennsylvania): Layout and attractions

-The Walnut Street Bridge (Harrisburg, Pennsylvania), know as "The People's Bridge", crosses the center of the island, once connecting the east and west shores of the Susquehanna, until ice floes damaged three spans on the western side of the bridge in 1996.
+The Walnut Street Bridge (Harrisburg, Pennsylvania), known as "The People's Bridge", crosses the center of the island, once connecting the east and west shores of the Susquehanna, until ice floes damaged three spans on the western side of the bridge in 1996.
 The Market Street Bridge spans across the southern area of the island, under which are the parking areas.
 Most of the attractions are on the northern area of the island, where roads wind around the island.

 The island is the site of FNB Field, the home of the Harrisburg Senators minor baseball team, and the former home of Penn FC, a professional soccer team.
-It also features the Skyline Sports Complex, which is the home of the Central Penn Piranha, a semi-professional football team which belongs to the North American Football League.
+It also features the Skyline Sports Complex, which is the home of the Capital City Islanders, a nonprofit, semi-professional team which competes in the Northeast American (South) Division of the Premier League of the UPSL.
 The complex is open year-round to the public, and provides a multi-purpose sports field, sand volleyball courts, and a fitness center.

-The island also provides family-based amusements such as the narrow gauge City Island Railroad (complete with a Crown Metal Products steam locomotive), carousel, Pride of the Susquehanna paddle-wheel riverboat, horse-drawn carriage rides, miniature golf, a replica of John Harris Sr.'s fur-trading post, a riverside village-style playground, three boat marinas, and a concrete beach.
+The island also provides family-based amusements such as the narrow gauge City Island Railroad (complete with a Crown Metal Products steam locomotive), carousel, Pride of the Susquehanna paddle-wheel riverboat, horse-drawn carriage rides, miniature golf, a replica of John Harris Sr.'s fur-trading post, a riverside village-style playground, three boat marinas, and a concrete beach with a riverside bar, Harrisburg Beach Club.